Learn How to Write a Business Plan

 Special Vocabulary for Business Plans

-In addition to a well-organized business plan format, it is important to use recognized terms that demonstrate your level of preparedness.
+Understanding how to write a business plan takes practice, and in addition to a well-organized plan format, it is important to use recognized terms that demonstrate your level of preparation.
 Investors and other funding sources are most likely to give you the help you need when you prove that you are willing to work hard to achieve your goals.
 The following business plan vocabulary terms will help you create a document that stands out.

 - Executive Summary: A mission statement with a description of the business and a summary of future plans.

 - Market Analysis: An industry description and detailed analysis.
 This part of the business plan includes information that identifies the target market.

 - Company Description: This portion of the business plan outlines the nature of your business and includes primary factors that you believe will make your company a success.
 It names marketplace needs that you are working to satisfy and describes how your product or service will meet marketplace needs.